-Are you struggling to find a gift for an introverted, highly sensitive friend, spouse, co-worker, or family member?
-Then this list is for you.
+Shopping for an introverted, highly sensitive friend, spouse, co-worker, or family member?
+Then this list is for you!
 Featured here are presents for people who are overwhelmed by social and environment stimuli, are empathic, sensitive to beauty, and cherish privacy and peacefulness.
 (And don’t forget to treat yourself!)

-Presenting: the Highly Sensitive Person & Introvert Gift Guide for 2017!
+Presenting: the Highly Sensitive Person & Introvert Gift Guide!

 (Note: Introverts and HSPs are not the same thing.
 All introverts are not HSPs, and vice versa.
 But just for the sake of this list, they are lumped together.)